NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson03_fastqc_sbatch.md

 Once the job is running, it will take just about 4 minutes to run.
 Hopefully, you will get another e-mail with a subject like `Slurm Job_id=46252457 Name=mov10_oe1_full_fastqc Ended, Run time 00:02:45, COMPLETED, ExitCode 0` .
 Generally speaking, ExitCode 0 is what we want!

 More info about SLURM exit codes can be found in the [SLURM manual](https://slurm.schedmd.com/job_exit_code.html), but it is also useful to search for codes on the Internet when they actually come up in your analysis.
+By convention, exit code 0 means "everything's OK".
+A non-zero exit code indicates a problem.

 Check out the output files in your directory: